Executive Summary

 Meshtastic's routing (v2.6/2.7) is already substantially better than naive flooding:

 The remaining limitation: Both managed flooding and next-hop still scale as O(n) per message.
 The hop limit (3–7) is necessary because each hop multiplies transmissions proportional to network size.
 But this creates a double penalty: not only does each message waste bandwidth — messages that need more hops than the limit simply never arrive.
-At 100 nodes with hop limit 3, delivery drops to 92%.
-At 500 nodes, to 14%.
-The hop limit doesn't just cap range — it makes large networks fundamentally unreliable.
+With half-duplex enabled, at 100 nodes delivery drops to 27%.
+At 500 nodes, to 3%.
+At 1000 nodes, to 0%.
+Half-duplex radio physics and hop limits together make flooding fundamentally unreliable.

 3. Approaches Compared